Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 ## News

-3.14.3 Use text in textfield for constraint and notes
+3.14.5 Use text in textfield for constraint and notes
+     Optimize ControlFlow from Decision with "yes"/"no"
      Fix error: Create Note/Constraint for Diagram
      Fix error: Correct not set context item by EA (Diagram.cs)